 The hill is a beautiful forested area and the best way to get to the top is via Penang Hill Railway, which has a funicular that transports guests to the top.
 The trip to the top is all part of the fun, and is completely unique to Penang Hill as there are no other funicular railways in Malaysia!

 Once you’re at the top, you’ll get the chance to see stunning views of Penang City below!
 The reason we suggest this activity as the last one of the day, is because being on top of Penang Hill while the sun sets is absolutely spectacular.

-If you’re staying a little longer in this wonderful district, you’re going to need a few more Penang things to do!
+If you’re staying a little longer in this wonderful district of Malaysia, you’re going to need a few more Penang things to do!
 You need to know where to go in Penang to find the most interesting activities and tourist destinations that this area has to offer.